PhoniExZoe/Hydrostatic-Bearing-Designer/README.md

 ## Tutorials

-The app can be divided into two sections: Hydrostatic bearing design and spindle error motion.
+The app can be divided into two sections: Hydrostatic bearing design and Spindle error motion.

 ![](https://hackmd.io/_uploads/SJXTdaHYh.png)